juliegonzalezkincaid/GIPHY-SAGA-project/README.md

     - User should be able to create a new category
     - User should be able to edit an existing category
     - User should be able to delete/remove an existing category
+## Support
+If you have suggestions or issues, please email me at jgonzalezkincaid@gmail.com

+Thanks for viewing!